ThatCooperLewis/evga-checkout/README.md

 - Python 3.7
 - Firefox Quantum 80.0.1
   - For other versions & troubleshooting, see [geckodriver](#Geckodriver/Firefox) section

+## Build

+        pip install -r requirements.txt
+        pyinstaller -F main.py

+After this, you'll need to move the appropriate geckodriver file from the root directory into `/dist`.

+- `dist/geckodriver.exe` for Windows
+- `dist/geckodriver` for MacOS

+Double-click on `dist/main` and the program should run.

+1. Enter payment info
+2. Complete online login & captcha
+3. Enter product number
+4. Enter desired # of browser windows

+## Advanced CLI Setup

 ### Setup environment & user configuration